 “I didn’t decide to reinvent the wheel,” he notes.
 “I’m using rudimentary 20th century furniture-making machinery.
 I decided to stay very true to the trade and the tools I had.”

-Cox recognizes that he’s smack in the center of an industry that requires his particular skill set.
+Cox recognizes that he’s smack in the center of an industry that requires his particular skill set as a cooper.
 That’s part of what attracted him to coopering in the first place, after all.
 Now that he has the skills to supply that demand, he’s excited by the possibility of taking Quercus to the next level.

 “We’re hoping to one day become more of a destination experience,” he reveals.
 “I do give tours, but I want to make it more accessible.
 I want to expand our production.”